dimroc/blog/_posts/2014-09-29-etl-language-showdown.md

 tags: ruby elixir golang scala etl
 ---

+*Update 05/11/2015: After reading this, check out [part 2](/2015/05/07/etl-language-showdown-pt2/) to see how updates to the younger languages (Elixir, Golang) and changes to the algorithm (no intermediary reduction file) affected results.*

+---

 How do the following languages stack up when running an extract, transform, and load (ETL) against ~40M tweets?
 Read on to find out more.

 * [Ruby, JRuby, and Parallel](https://www.ruby-lang.org/en/news/2013/12/25/ruby-2-1-0-is-released/)